Best Of17 min read

 Close

-Close is a bit of an outlier on this list — it's built for higher-velocity sales, not quiet relationship management.
-But if you're a freelance consultant, agency owner, or recruiter who does a serious volume of outreach (lots of cold emails, follow-up sequences, maybe some calling), Close's built-in email sequences, calling, and SMS features are genuinely powerful.
-Nothing else on this list comes close (no pun intended) for pure outreach muscle.
+Close is the outlier here — it's built for higher-velocity sales, not quiet relationship management.
+But if you're a freelance consultant, agency owner, or recruiter who does serious outreach (lots of cold emails, follow-up sequences, maybe calling), Close's built-in email sequences, calling, and SMS features are genuinely powerful.
+Nothing else on this list comes close for pure outreach muscle.

-The $49/month starting price is the highest here, and it's honestly not the right fit for every freelancer — if you have a small, steady client roster, this is overkill.
-But for someone who treats business development as a core daily activity and needs serious automation behind their outreach?
-It pays for itself pretty quickly.
+The $49/month starting price is the highest here, and it's honestly not right for every freelancer — if you have a small, steady client roster, this is way more than you need.
+But if you treat business development as a core daily activity and need serious automation behind your outreach?
+It pays for itself.

 Key Features: